 School Meals and Snacks

-• States should implement nutrition standards that strengthen the federal standards.
+• States should work to make universal school meals permanent and implement nutrition standards that go beyond the federal standards.

 Child and Adult Food Care Program (CACFP)

-• CACFP should be expanded to allow the option of a third meal service.
+• USDA should expand CACFP to allow the option of a third meal service, and Congress should appropriate additional funding if required.

-• CACFP should continue streamlining program operations and paperwork to allow for easier enrollment.
+• USDA should continue streamlining CACFP program operations and paperwork to allow for easier enrollment for providers to serve as sponsors of the program.

-• CACFP should continue to fund nutrition and wellness education and program efforts.
+• USDA should ensure that CACFP can fund nutrition and wellness education and program efforts.

 Head Start and Early Head Start